 Gexel had five offices full of people before COVID hit, and suddenly they were required to enable people to work from home while maintaining all the controls needed for their PCI-DSS compliance.
 Carlos Casanova from Gexel showed how HAProxy features such as stick tables and rate limiting have helped them achieve a remote workforce.

-Ricardo Nabinger Sanchez from Taghos explained their experience implementing HAProxy in a challenging high-scale environment turning them from community lurkers into active contributors, working closely with HAProxy developers in GitHub.
+Ricardo Nabinger Sanchez from Taghos explained their experience implementing HAProxy in a challenging high-scale environment turned them from community lurkers into active contributors, working closely with HAProxy developers in GitHub.
 Thanks for helping improve HAProxy!

 HAProxy users work smarter, not harder – with better visibility and lower costs – because HAProxy enables efficient workflows, automation, and data-driven intelligence.